-We define adjusted EBITDA, a non-GAAP financial measure, as net loss excluding interest expense, income tax expense, depreciation, amortization, stock-based compensation, and net investment income.
+We define adjusted EBITDA, a non-GAAP financial measure, as net loss excluding interest expense, income tax expense, depreciation, amortization, stock-based compensation, net investment income, and other transactions that we would consider to be unique in nature.
 We exclude these items from adjusted EBITDA because we do not consider them to be directly attributable to our underlying operating performance.
-We define adjusted EBITDA margin, expressed as a percentage, as the ratio of adjusted EBITDA to operating revenue.
-We use adjusted EBITDA and adjusted EBITDA margin as internal performance measures in the management of our operations because we believe they give our management and other customers of our financial information useful insight into our results of operations and our underlying business performance.
-Adjusted EBITDA and adjusted EBITDA margin should not be viewed as substitutes for net loss calculated in accordance with GAAP, and other companies may define adjusted EBITDA and adjusted EBITDA margin differently.
+We use adjusted EBITDA as an internal performance measure in the management of our operations because we believe it gives our management and other customers of our financial information useful insight into our results of operations and our underlying business performance.
+Adjusted EBITDA should not be viewed as substitute for net loss calculated in accordance with GAAP, and other companies may define adjusted EBITDA differently.

-The following table provides a reconciliation of adjusted EBITDA to net loss and the related adjusted EBITDA margin for the periods presented.
+The following table provides a reconciliation of adjusted EBITDA to net loss for the periods presented.

-Year Ei Decemb
+Year Ended December 31,

-2020 2019
+2021 2020

-(\$ in mi llions)
+(\$ in m nillions)

-Net loss \$ (122.3) \$ (108.5)
+Net loss \$ (241.3) \$ (122.3)

 Adjustments:

-Income tax expense 1.5 0.6
+Income tax expense 7.7 1.5

-Depreciation and amortization 1.7 0.6
+Depreciation and amortization 3.7 1.7

-Stock-based compensation 10.6 4.3
+Stock-based compensation 44.1 10.6

 Contribution to the Lemonade Foundation 12.2

+Transaction costs 3.5

 Interest income (0.1)

-Net investment income (1.5) (3.4)
+Net investment income (1.9) (1.5)

-Adjusted EBITDA \$ (97.9) \$ (106.4)
+Adjusted EBITDA \$ (184.2) \$ (97.9)